MislavJaksic/Design-Patterns/README.md

 ### Structural patterns

+#### Adapter

+Converts the interface of a class into another interface clients expect.
+An adapter lets classes work together that could not otherwise because of incompatible interfaces.
+The enterprise integration pattern equivalent is the translator.

 #### Decorator

 Attaches additional responsibilities to an object dynamically keeping the same interface.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+#### Facade

+Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+#### Proxy

+Provides a surrogate or placeholder for another object to control access to it.

 ### Behavioral patterns